Invergarry and Fort Augustus Railway: Background

-Widespread attention was given to the depressed economic conditions in the West Highlands, and in the 1883 Parliamentary session the Glasgow and North Western Railway was proposed.
+Widespread attention was given to the depressed economic conditions in the West Highlands, and in the 1883 parliamentary session the Glasgow and North Western Railway was proposed.
 It was to leave the North British Railway at Maryhill (on the north west margin of Glasgow) and run by Loch Lomondside and Glencoe to Fort William and Inverness.
 This was an ambitious scheme, but the Highland Railway saw it as a threat to its supremacy in its area, and it opposed the scheme vigorously; the result was that the Glasgow and North Western Railway was rejected in Parliament.

 It was a more modest proposal that actually provided the third link to the western coast: the West Highland Railway, which built a line from Craigendoran, opened in 1894 and extended to Banavie, on the Caledonian Canal, the following year.
-The West Highland Railway had intended to build their line to Roshven, in the Sound of Arisaig.
-Major difficulties had arisen with landowners' objections to the Roshven line, and the West Highland Railway contented itself with extending instead to Mallaig from Fort William, and that section opened in 1901.
+The West Highland Railway had intended to build their line to Roshven, on the Sound of Arisaig.
+Major difficulties had arisen with landowners' objections to the Roshven line, and the West Highland Railway contented itself with extending instead to Mallaig from Fort William; that section opened in 1901.

-The West Highland Railway was sponsored by the North British Railway, and hostility flared up between the NBR and the Highland Railway.
-Both companies proposed lines along the Great Glen in 1893, before reviewing their intentions and withdrawing their schemes, and agreed not to promote further similar schemes for a period of ten years, the so-called "ten year truce".
+The West Highland Railway was sponsored by the North British Railway (NBR), and hostility flared up between the NBR and the Highland Railway.
+Both companies proposed lines along the Great Glen in 1893, before reviewing their intentions and withdrawing their schemes, and they agreed not to promote further similar schemes for a period of ten years, the so-called "ten year truce".